Centre Block: Recent history

 On 18 May 1966, Paul Joseph Chartier killed himself as he left a Centre Block washroom by accidentally detonating the bomb he had been preparing to throw onto the floor of the House of Commons from the public galleries to, as he put it in his notes, "exterminate as many members as possible."
 The building's security was heightened; however, tests of this by journalism students that November proved the precautions had been little improved.
 Later, in 1989, Charles Yacoub hijacked a Greyhound Lines bus and drove it up onto Parliament Hill.

 By the 1990s, it was deemed necessary for an upgrade to be made to the Centre Block's mechanical and electrical systems, which would necessitate a new plant for these amenities.
 To avoid disturbing the building's heritage façades and spaces, as well as erecting new structures within the parliamentary precinct, the two storey, 50 × 40 m square plant and new loading docks, called Centre Block Underground Services (CBUS), were constructed underground, seeing, in 1997, the removal of 25000 m3 of rock from under and near the Centre Block.

-Future upgrades will require extensive internal renovations, including both parliamentary chambers and associated areas.
-The West Block is scheduled to re-open in 2017.
-As this will cause a multi-year disruption, plans were made to enclose the East and West blocks' courtyards for use as temporary legislative chambers while the Centre Block is out of commission.
-These plans were later changed, and will now see the Senate chamber housed in the former Union Station, currently the Government Conference Centre, after renovations are completed to that building in 2018, with the Commons occupying the West Block as previously arranged.

 Several shooting incidents occurred on 22 October 2014 around Parliament Hill and in the Centre Block, primarily in the Hall of Honour.
 Michael Zehaf-Bibeau, after fatally shooting Corporal Nathan Cirillo, a soldier mounting the guard of honour at the National War Memorial, made his way to Parliament Hill and to the Centre Block.
 There, he engaged in a firefight with Sergeant-at-Arms of the House of Commons Kevin Vickers and members of the Royal Canadian Mounted Police, which ended when he was killed by RCMP Constable Curtis Barrett.

+Future upgrades have led to extensive internal renovations, including both parliamentary chambers and associated areas.
+As this would cause a multi-year disruption, plans were made to enclose the East and West blocks' courtyards for use as temporary legislative chambers while the Centre Block is out of commission.
+These plans were later changed, and the Senate chamber has been housed in the former Union Station, currently the Government Conference Centre, since 2019.
+Commons has occupied the West Block as previously arranged, after it was renovated from 2011 to 2019.